arXiv-research/Quatm/README.md

 # Max - Q
-Repo under construction and not fully functional.
+Repo under construction and a work in progress, not fully functional.

 Research and Development of advanced machine-learning algorithms and models implemented in an artificial neural-networks and virtual environments.
 In a form of Time-Series execution.